BudaIA/bluemix-egobot/README.md

 #### A slightly mutating ego-centric chatbot
 Chat with this bot, ask about its metadata and make the bot apply changes to itself.

-The code supports chatbots in any language.
+The Python code supports chatbots in any language.
 A German and English version is provided.
+The EgoBot runs locally and uses the [IBM Watson Conversation](https://www.ibm.com/watson/developercloud/doc/conversation/index.html) service which is offered on [IBM Bluemix](http://www.ibm.com/cloud-computing/bluemix/).

 A sample session: